Consensus Clients

 - Strato V-Server is too slow as of late 2021.

 Dedicated servers with NVMe SSD will always have sufficiently low latency.
 Do avoid hardware RAID though, see below.
-OVH Advance line is a well-liked dedicated option; Linode or Strato or any other provider will work as well.
+OVH Advance line is a well-liked dedicated option; latitude.sh, Linode, Vultr or Strato or any other baremetal provider will work as well.

 For own hardware, we've seen three causes of high latency: